Alexander Ovechkin: Player profile

-The Capitals' morning skate ritually begins with captain Ovechkin "sprinting around the rink, a solo lap to the sound of sticks tapping from his teammates."
-Once he's made it all the way around, the rest of the team jumps onto the ice to join him.
-Ovechkin is known as a durable player, losing little time to injuries.
-After being struck on the foot by a teammate's wrist shot during a 2006 game in Vancouver, he "crumpled to the ice and had to be helped to the locker room."
+The Capitals' morning skate ritually begins with Ovechkin "sprinting around the rink, a solo lap to the sound of sticks tapping from his teammates."
+After he completes the lap, the rest of the team comes onto the ice to join him.
+Ovechkin is known as a durable player, losing little time to injuries, illnesses, or suspensions.
+After being struck on the foot by a teammate's wrist shot during an 26 October 2006 practice in Vancouver, he "crumpled to the ice and had to be helped to the locker room."
 Exhibiting no ill effects in practice the next day, Ovechkin famously told reporters, "I'm okay; Russian machine never breaks."

 Late in the 2008–09 season, Ovechkin garnered some criticism over his exuberant after-goal celebrations.
 On 28 February 2009, during a segment of Hockey Night in Canadas Coach's Corner, Canadian hockey analyst Don Cherry likened Ovechkin's celebrations of jumping into the boards and his teammates to that of soccer players, concluding that this was not the Canadian way and advising Canadian kids to ignore Ovechkin's example.
-Capitals coach Bruce Boudreau came to Ovechkin's defense, stating Cherry "doesn't know Alex like we know Alex", and Ovechkin himself stated that he "doesn't care" about Cherry.
+Then-Capitals head coach Bruce Boudreau came to Ovechkin's defense, stating Cherry "doesn't know Alex like we know Alex", and Ovechkin himself stated that he "doesn't care" about Cherry.
 The next notable incident happened on 19 March 2009, in a game against the Tampa Bay Lightning.
-After scoring his 50th goal of the season, Ovechkin put his stick on the ice, pretending to warm his hands over it because it was "hot."
-The incident sparked an immediate response from Tampa Bay coach Rick Tocchet, who said that "[Ovechkin] went down a notch in my books."
-Boudreau had also stated that he would discuss the incident with Ovechkin, and teammate Mike Green, despite being the first to celebrate with Ovechkin afterwards, commented that he did not wish to join in the pre-meditated celebration.
+After scoring his 50th goal of the season, Ovechkin put his stick on the ice, pretending to warm his hands over it because it was "hot".
+The incident sparked an immediate response from then–Tampa Bay head coach Rick Tocchet, who said that "[Ovechkin] went down a notch in my books."
+Boudreau had also stated that he would discuss the incident with Ovechkin, and then-teammate Mike Green, despite being the first to celebrate with Ovechkin afterwards, commented that he did not wish to join in the pre-meditated celebration.
 Ovechkin himself was unapologetic, and said about Don Cherry in particular, "He's going to be pissed off for sure...I love it!".

 After using and endorsing CCM equipment for most of his career, Ovechkin made the move to Bauer Hockey in August 2011 following a decline in his point production in the 2010–11 season.
-He continued to use Bauer equipment until the 2017 season, when he switched back to CCM.
-Ovechkin currently uses the Ribcor Trigger stick and Super Tacks AS1 skates.
+He continued to use Bauer equipment until the Stanley Cup-winning 2017–18 season, when he switched back to CCM.
+Beginning in the 2023–24 season, Ovechkin began using a custom-manufactured-and-branded stick, featuring his own "8" logo.